 Prophecy, Promise, and the Importance of the Next Generation

-Every name in a genealogy shows a generation where God’s plan and purpose are put forth in the world.
+Every name in a biblical genealogy shows a generation where God’s plan and purpose are put forth in the world.
 Since Adam and Eve, every single generation is a representation of God’s grace at work in the lives of His people.

 “And Isaiah cries out concerning Israel: “Though the number of the sons of Israel be as the sand of the sea, only a remnant of them will be saved…”